Perspective | Biden is still blocking people like me, with visas, from entering the U.S.

 Wherein lies my predicament.
-I am in Côte d’Ivoire, holding a valid, use-it-or-lose-it immigrant visa scheduled to expire before March 31 — that is, before my family and I can use it to travel to the U.S. Others are in the same position.
+I am in Ivory Coast, holding a valid, use-it-or-lose-it immigrant visa scheduled to expire before March 31 — that is, before my family and I can use it to travel to the United States.
+Others are in the same position.
 In line, but in limbo.
 Legal, but not.
 Afraid that our once-in-a-lifetime chance is about to vanish.

 Unless Biden takes action now: He pledged to restore humanity and fairness to America’s immigration system, but so far he’s left Trump’s 11th-hour extension in place.